-New experiences, new activities and new destinations.
-Summer on the West Coast is looking exceptionally bright for 2024/25.
+New experiences, new activities and new destinations — the West Coast is looking exceptionally bright.

-While any time is good, there’s probably never been a better time to visit the West Coast with the opening or completion of seven new and upgraded experiences — more than $100M of major developments — highlighting the region’s fascinating art, culture, history, geology and natural environment.
+While any time is good, there’s probably never been a better time to visit the West Coast with the opening or completion of seven major new developments — highlighting the region’s fascinating art, culture, history, geology and natural environment.

 The Pounamu Pathway is a series of storytelling hubs using immersive multi-sensory technology to explore the land and people of the Coast.
-It has been brought to life through a rich creative collaboration between local Ngāti Waewae and master digital storytellers Wētā Workshop.
+It has been brought to life through rich creative collaborations between local Ngāti Waewae and master digital storytellers Wētā Workshop.

 Much anticipated the Pike29 Memorial Track is a fantastic new dual mountain biking and walking trail, which opened in February 2024.